 CLARIFICATIONS. (a) The terminology of the 'mode of presentation' is obscure and elliptic.
 Frege clarifies it by linking it to our knowledge of the object.
 An object have different characteristics, and it is those characteristics that are aligned with sense.
-To say that an object presents to us in a certain way is to say that we know certain characteristics of the object. (b) Why does the expression ' 2×3 ' refer to the number six, but ' 2×2 ' does not?
+To say that an object presents to us in a certain way is to say that we know certain characteristics of the object. (b) Why does the expression '2 × 3' refer to the number six, but '2 × 2' does not?
 We want to say, 'Because it has a certain meaning in the language.'
 The 'meaning' here is nothing but Frege's sense.
 So sense determines the reference of the expression. (c) With some expressions, the sense is transparent.
 As soon as we have formulated the expression, we have specified its sense.
 Another way of putting this (or at least a closely related) idea: the sense of the expression is 'shown', but cannot be explicated in words. (d) The theory is not restricted to one domain of discourse, such as mathematics, but applies across the board.
 However, we encounter special problems in the treatment of natural language.

-58 top
+58 TOP

 Example 3.
-The expression 2×3 refers to the number six.
+The expression (2×3) refers to the number six.
 Its sense is transparent: in uttering (formulating) the expression we use a particular characteristic of the number six-namely, that it is the product of two and three.
 Things are, or in any case seem, different with '6'.
 Here I don't use any characteristic of the number six.
 You might object that it is a characteristic of the number six that it is referred to with the aid of the sign '6'.
-It does not sound like a good objection-but see the discussion of Bach's nominal descriptivism later on in the course.
+This does not sound like a good objection, given Frege's earlier insistence on the arbitrariness of signs.

 EXTENSION TO NATURAL LANGUAGE.
 Frege makes clear that the distinction does not apply merely to a limited area of discourse, such as mathematics.
-Yet in natural languages we encounter special problems.
-One is that the sense of the expression should be known by every competent speaker of the language.
+In natural languages we encounter special problems.
+For example: we demand that the sense of the expression should be known by every competent speaker of the language.
 Yet in the case of ordinary proper names there is no agreement what sense should be ascribed to them.
 Such names should be banished from the 'perfect language'.